MarkGJ1/rv32i-bachelor/README.md

 # rv32i-bachelor
 A scan-testable RISC-V core implementation (instruction decoder and register file) using SystemVerilog

-Implementation directly inspired from the [bit-spinner](https://www.bit-spinner.com/rv32i/rv32i-introduction) website.
+Implementation takes directly from the [bit-spinner](https://www.bit-spinner.com/rv32i/rv32i-introduction) website.
 This project aims to improve upon the implementation with SystemVerilog syntax, address issues with the design and add scan testability.

 ## Project Structure
 - src: directory for all rv32i modules.